-- Get up close to 800 years of Dutch art and history with 8,000 objects across 80 galleries - including renowned masterpieces Night Watch by Rembrandt and The Milkmaid by Vermeer, plus fantastic temporary exhibitions
+- Get up close to 8,000 objects across 80 galleries, including renowned Dutch masterpieces like The Night Watch by Rembrandt and The Milkmaid by Vermeer

-- The most-visited museum of the the Netherlands, the Rijksmuseum can have lengthy ticket lines.
-Our skip the line tickets get you in via the Fast Lane
+- One of the most visited museums in the Netherlands, the Rijksmuseum can have lengthy ticket lines – luckily our skip the line tickets get you in via the Fast Lane!

-- It's not just paintings - Rijksmuseum has sculptures, an exhibition of clothing and weapons, and one of the finest libraries you'll ever see.
-Even the passageway outside manages to be monumental!
+- It's not just paintings – the Rijksmuseum also has sculptures, an exhibition of clothing and weapons, and one of the finest libraries you'll ever see

-The Rijksmuseum has over 5,000 paintings (including Rembrandt's Night Watch), and an emphasis on the Dutch Golden Age.
+The Rijksmuseum has some of the world's most famous paintings (including Rembrandt's Night Watch), with an emphasis on the Dutch Golden Age.
 Its collection spans over 800 years of art history in a beautifully restored building.
 Located smack-dab in the heart of Amsterdam's Museumplein, the Rijks is an Amsterdam must-see.

-The highlight is Rembrandt's Night Watch, also known by its much longer title Militia Company of District II under the Command of Captain Frans Banninck Cocq.
-Vermeer's The Milkmaid is another famous classic to be viewed here, but there are many other lesser-known, but equally intriguing works of art that provide a window into life in another time.
+The highlight is Rembrandt's Night Watch, one of the museum's most famous (and largest!) paintings.
+Vermeer's The Milkmaid is another classic to be viewed here, and there are many other lesser-known, but equally intriguing works of art that provide a window into life in another time.

-Another favorite - though under-rated section - is the weapons and ship models, with its exotic, ornate and even combat-used weapons.
+Another spectacular – though underrated – section of the museum is the collection of weapons and ship models, with its exotic, ornate and even combat-used weapons.